 The southwest of Kenya is occupied by Lake Victoria, which it shares with Uganda and Tanzania.
-This is the largest lake in Africa at 66,800 km2, but its Kenyan portion is poorly developed for tourism and suited only to aficionados of genuinely off-the-beaten-track travel.
+This is the largest lake in Africa at 66,800 km2 (2579 square miles), but its Kenyan portion is poorly developed for tourism and suited only to fans of genuinely off-the-beaten-track travel.

-Another underrated pedestrian-friendly gem, tiny Saiwa Swamp National Park, traversed by a walking trail that leads to a series of wooden viewing platforms, is possibly the best place in Africa to observe the semi-aquatic Sitatunga antelope and white-bearded DeBrazza’s monkey.
+Another underrated pedestrian-friendly gem is the tiny Saiwa Swamp National Park.
+Traversed by a walking trail that leads to a series of wooden viewing platforms, it’s possibly the best place in Africa to observe the semi-aquatic Sitatunga antelope and white-bearded DeBrazza’s monkey.
 A long list of forest and swamp birds includes the gorgeous Ross’s turaco.

-Accommodation to suit most tastes and budgets can be found throughout the region.
-These range from the exclusive tented camps and larger hotel-like lodges in and around the national parks and reserves to agreeable budget lodgings in more accessible destinations.
+Accommodations to suit most tastes and budgets can be found throughout the region.
+These range from exclusive tented camps and larger hotel-like lodges in and around the national parks and reserves to agreeable budget lodgings in more accessible destinations.

-The offshore reefs, alive with colourful fish, offer world-class snorkelling and diving, while coastal forests protected in the likes of Shimba Hills National Reserve and endemic-rich Arabuko-Sokoke National Park are rich in terrestrial birds and mammals.
-Deeper inland, the vast plains of Tsavo East and West National Parks – which together form the country’s largest contiguous protected area – offer fine Big Five game-viewing in a classic African safari setting.
+The offshore reefs, alive with colorful fish, offer world-class snorkeling and diving.
+At the same time, coastal forests protected in the likes of Shimba Hills National Reserve and endemic-rich Arabuko-Sokoke National Park are rich in terrestrial birds and mammals.

-The historic island port of Mombasa is Kenya’s second largest city and the main air, rail and road gateway to the the coast.
-Its atmospheric old town is capped by the 16m-high Fort Jesus, which has stood sentinel over the old harbour since it was constructed by the Portuguese in the 1590s.
+The historic island port of Mombasa is Kenya’s second-largest city and the central air, rail, and road gateway to the coast.
+Its atmospheric old town is capped by the 16m (52ft) high Fort Jesus, which has stood sentinel over the old harbor since the Portuguese constructed it in the 1590s.